NormandaleWells/CSn/CS1/Preconditions.md

 Also, in a multithreaded environment, each thread needs its own copy of the error code.
+This is difficult to do in a portable way unless the language itself supports it
+(as C++ does with `thread_local` storage).

 ### Option 4: throw an exception
 The last option, in languages that support it,